HFHF believes in helping Haiti help Haiti.

 - Education for underprivileged children in remote villages and towns

 - Medical care for communities without clinics, hospitals, medical doctors or nurses

 - Spiritual development for churches and pastors who need support and encouragement

 - Community growth and vitality to create a foundation of change in Haiti

-- Environmental education, tools, and resources for Haitian farmers and citizens
+- Environmental education, tools and resources for farmers and citizens

-Jean Elade Eloi was born in a small village called Zorangé, located in the southeast district of Haiti.
-At 12 years old, Elade spoke his dream out loud for the first time: “When I grow up, I want to help Haiti.”
-But first, he moved to the United States in 1982, eventually graduated from the University of Maryland with a degree in Biochemistry and went on to pursue a career in Biotechnology.
+Jean Elade Eloi was born in the small village of Zorangé, in the southeast district of Haiti.
+At 12, Elade spoke his dream out loud for the first time: “When I grow up, I want to help Haiti.”

-In 1999, Elade realized his life-long dream by starting the Hope For Haiti Foundation in his home village.
-The goal of the organization was, and continues to be, to empower young leaders within the community to effect change in their homes.
-HFHF is spreading hope and expanding its work throughout the region, thus taking part in the efforts to see a better future for Elade’s beloved Haiti.
-In 2008, Elade left the “industry” to devote himself to full-time mission work and as of 2012, he can be found working tirelessly around the clock in the HFHF office.
-And even though he enjoys activities like soccer and golf, most of his free time is spent thinking about Haiti.
+In 1999, Elade started Hope For Haiti Foundation in his home village.
+In 2008, Elade began to devote himself to full-time mission work and, as of 2012, can be found working tirelessly in the HFHF office.
+Although he enjoys activities like soccer and golf, but most of his free time is spent thinking about Haiti.

-Elade married his wife, Cherlyne, in 1989 and has two daughters, Marquise and Maxine.
-Elade freely admits that without God and Cherlyne, there would be no HFHF – she gave the permission to start in 1999, and the rest is history.
+Elade married Cherlyne in 1989 and has two daughters, Marquise and Maxine.
+Elade says that without God and Cherlyne, there would be no HFHF.